Imran4424/Machine-Learning/README.md

 ### Regression algorithm

 In regress algorithm we have inputs, an algorithm and the outputs.

-Here, the outputs will be a number.
+The output is basically a number. **Quantitative Output**